VUV treatment

 With our programmable roll-to-roll treatment system we are able to move a film stepwise and do an irradiation of the film while it stands still.
 In the case of an hydrophobic COC (cyclic olefin copolymer) film the irradiation results in a surface oxidation at the exposed areas which than become hydrophilic.

 This structured activation can be the first step in a series of functionalization reactions.
 It provides functional groups which can be used for following reactions with gaseous or liquid agents immediately after the excimer treatment.
-At the end this functionalized surface are suitable for a metallization or a microarray (biochip) which holds a set DNA fragments or proteins.
+At the end this functionalized surface is suitable for a metallization or for a microarray (biochip) which holds a set DNA fragments or proteins.

 Pre-treatment for metalization